fyne-io/developer.fyne.io/tutorial/write-custom-widget.md

 ---
 layout: page
-title: Write a Custom Widget
+title: Writing a Custom Widget

 redirect_from: /develop/custom-widget.html
----

-## Writing a Custom Widget

 ---

 The standard widgets included with Fyne are designed to support standard user interactions and requirements.